0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/nmap.md

 ---
-Description: Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.
+Description: 'Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.'
 ---

 >[!important]